pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 {{% notes type="warning" %}}
 Enabling verbose logging may reveal sensitive information (tokens, credentials...) that is provided from your execution environment to your cloud provider and which Pulumi may not be aware of.
-It is recommended that you audit the saved logs and redact any information before sharing the logs.
-At log level 10 or below, Pulumi will avoid intentionally exposing any *known* credentials.
-At log level 11, Pulumi will intentionally expose some known credentials to aid with debugging, so these log levels should be used only when absolutely needed.
+Before sharing the logs, audit and redact the sensitive information.
 {{% /notes %}}

 ```